SominZex/ultra_scrapper/README.md

 This is comprehensive web scrapping program integrated with NLP(Transformer) based website classifier.
 The model was trained with 1400 instances of website metadata.
 It takes metadata from a website and categorize the website based on it's sentiment.

 Model Training was carried out in Google Colab.
-Further the model is integrated into the 'scrapper.py' to classify websites based their sentiments.
+Further the model is integrated into the 'scrapper.py' to classify websites based on their sentiments.

 ## Setup Instructions